Machine Learning Overview

 2. AdaMax (Adam with Infinity Norm)

-Overview: AdaMax is a variant of the Adam optimizer, but it replaces the L2 norm with the infinity norm, which results in more stable updates in high-dimensional spaces, such as models with embeddings.
+Overview: AdaMax is a variant of the Adam optimizer, replacing the L2 norm with the infinity norm.
+This results in more stable updates in high-dimensional spaces, such as models with embeddings.

 Key Features: